tvooo/dbr-research-plan/0-document.md

-# Research plan summary
+# Summary

 The research endeavour proposed in this document aims to explore a phenomenon within contemporary urban bicycling.
-This phenomenon, *random vélomobile formations-in-action*, describes a serendipitous encounter of bicyclists who happen to ride at a similar pace, in the same direction, for a part of their journey.
+This phenomenon, dubbed *random vélomobile formations-in-action*, describes a serendipitous encounter of bicyclists who happen to ride at a similar pace, in the same direction, for a part of their journey.

 Bicycling is, especially for purposes of transportation rather than recreation and leisure, often considered a solitary activity.
 But social interaction takes place between cyclists and other road users as much as it does between pedestrians.
 Those interactions are most often indirect and depend highly on culture and the urban environment.
 My research will explore design openings within the above mentioned *random formations*, focusing on both opportunities for social interactions as well as the representation of the social cycling experience.